 Simple ingredients, fresh fish, a squeeze of lime…just like the tacos in Tulum I loved!

-Shop the Sheds
+Shop the Pescadero Sheds

 There are a number of shops in little sheds along Stage Road in between Duarte’s and Arcangeli’s Market.
 Three of them were open when I visited as some owners are hesitant to open amidst a pandemic.

 The first you must stop in to is Pescadero Essentials Wellness Collective where you’ll find a wide range of locally sourced beauty products from bath bombs to facial serums.
 This shop has it all.
-The owner, Nichole, is incredibly sweet and knowledgeable.
+The owner, Nicole, is incredibly sweet and knowledgeable.
 She also sources clothing made from rescued women in Nepal.
 Definitely stop in to shop here!

 The other two shops that were open are right next to Arcangeli’s Market, the first is called Slow Coast and offers locally sourced products from jewelry to clothing.